New York Jets vs. Jacksonville Jaguars NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - When New York puts up more than 26.4 points, it is 2-1 against the spread and 2-1 overall.

-- In games that New York piles up more than 351.8 yards, the team is 2-3 against the spread and 2-3 overall.
+- New York is 2-3 against the spread and 2-3 overall when the team churns out over 351.8 yards.

 - This year, the Jets have turned the ball over 26 times, 19 more than the Jaguars' takeaways (7).